 - 1. Press the AFTERTOUCH switch once to select Filter modulation. - 2.
-Press the AFTERTOUCH switch twice to select LFO modulation. - 3.
-Press the AFTERTOUCH switch three times to select both Filter modulation and LFO modulation. - 4.
+Press the AFTERTOUCH switch twice to select LFO modulation. - Press the AFTERTOUCH switch three times to select both Filter modulation and LFO modulation. - 4.
 Hold down a note on the keyboard, then press harder.
 Modulation is applied to the selected destination(s).

-The Prophet-5 provides eight different aftertouch/pressure The Prophet-5 provides eight different aftertouch/pressure response settings.
-To choose a different response curve, use the AT RESPONSE parame parameters.
+The Prophet-10 provides eight different aftertouch/pressure response settings.
+To choose a different response curve, use the AT RESPONSE parameter in the GLOBALS parameters.
 See page 16 for more information.